Honda CR-V Won’t Start? Here’s Why And How To Fix

 Hearing Click Sound

-The clicking noise you’re hearing is the starter solenoid engaging the plunger.
-The power is reaching the solenoid, but the starter motor isn’t cranking the engine.
+The clicking sound you’re hearing is the starter solenoid engaging the plunger.
+The power is reaching the solenoid, but the starter motor isn’t turning the engine.

 • Low battery power – even an almost completely discharged battery still has enough voltage to power the solenoid’s coil.
 It takes a relatively small current.
 However, cranking the starter motor itself is another story.
 It draws hundreds of Amps.
 The dead battery could have been caused by a faulty alternator or it might just be old.